kragen/derctuo/foam-electro-etching.md

-three-layer technique may be the best solution here: first a massive, rigid, etchable substrate; then a uniform thin foil of microns up to hundreds of microns, which is also etchable, but resists at least one etchant that attacks the substrate; then a "resist" mask, perhaps of metal or metal oxide, deposited on top and patterned with submicron thickness.
-Once the "resist" is patterned, you etch the foil away where it is exposed by the resist; once the foil has been etched all the way through, you switch etchants and etch away the substrate while leaving the foil unharmed.
+three-layer technique may be the best solution here: first a massive, rigid, etchable substrate; then a uniform thin foil of microns up to hundreds of microns, which is also etchable, but resists at least one etchant that attacks the substrate; then a “resist” mask, perhaps of metal or metal oxide, deposited on top and patterned with submicron thickness.
+Once the “resist” is patterned, you etch the foil away where it is exposed by the resist; once the foil has been etched all the way through, you switch etchants and etch away the substrate while leaving the foil unharmed.